Pushkarm029/insta-clone-app/README.md

 **Note : You need to restart backend server after every change in any .go file.**

-### **❤️ Learnings** :
+## **❤️ Learnings** :

 - I have learned how to use components, props, and state to create interactive user interfaces.
 - I have also gained a better understanding of how to structure a React project, including the use of ES6 syntax and styling with CSS.
 - I have learned how to implement React Redux to make a global state and then use it anywhere.
 - I have also become familiar with the React Router library for creating dynamic routes in my web applications.
 - I have also gained experience in deploying React applications to production.
-- Finally, I am now more confident in my ability to build React applications from start to finish.
 - I have also gained a better understanding of Firebase Authentication, Storage and Firestore.
 - Got Better Understanding of GO while implementing this as backend in this app.
-- Learned how to iterate over data present in firestore using Go-Gin Framework.
+- I learned how to iterate over data present in Firestore, converging it into JSON, and making HTTP requests using the Go-Gin Framework.
-- Created REST API's using GO to perform CRUD operation.
+- Created REST API's using GO to perform CRU (CREATE, READ and UPDATE) operation.
-- Learned how to build unity games for web and then implementing in a full stack application.
+- I learned how to build Unity games for the web and then implement them in a full-stack application.
-### **⛑️ Maintenance** :
+## **⛑️ Maintenance** :

 Feel free to open issue to add a feature request or report any BUG.
 It will be appreciated from the depth of my heart❤️.

-### **📅 Future**
+## **📅 Future**

+- Add infinite scroll and Lazy Loading.
+- Implement the delete operation in the REST API.
 - Lots of Bugs and css needs to be fixed.
 - Jest Framework will be used for testing.
 - Firebase will be used for Real Time Messaging Options.